STARBUCKS PRIVACY STATEMENT

 Promotional Communication Choices

-You can opt out of receiving promotional emails and mailings by informing us of your preference at the time you sign up for a Starbucks account, modifying your promotional preferences online in your account’s profile management section or by following the opt-out instructions in the promotional emails we send you.
+You can opt out of receiving promotional emails and mailings by informing us of your preference at the time you sign up for a Starbucks account, modifying your promotional preferences online in your account’s profile management section, or following the opt out instructions in the promotional emails we send you.
 Similarly, you may opt in to receive text messages, telephone calls and mailings.
-Where our mobile applications allows for the delivery of “push notifications” you can also opt out of receiving these notifications by toggling the “Push Notifications” switches within our mobile applications to "off."
+Where our mobile applications allow for the delivery of “push notifications,” you can also opt out of receiving these notifications by toggling the “Notifications” switches within our mobile applications to "off."
 By downloading and using our mobile application, you may receive promotional messages, offers, news and information about Starbucks or our business partners within the mobile application itself.
 These “in app” messages are part of our mobile application’s functionality and cannot be turned off.
 If you do not want to receive “in app” messages, offers, news and information, do not download or use our mobile application.

-- “Do Not Track" Technology – Some newer web browsers have a "Do Not Track" preference that transmits a "Do Not Track" header to the websites you visit with information indicating that you do not want your activity to be tracked.
+"Do Not Track" Technology – Some newer web browsers have a "Do Not Track" preference that transmits a "Do Not Track" header to the websites you visit with information indicating that you do not want your activity to be tracked.
 We currently do not respond to browser "Do Not Track" signals.

 How We Protect Your Information

 Use by Minors

 We welcome your questions, comments and concerns about privacy.
 You can contact Starbucks Customer Relations online at http://en.starbucks.ch/customer-service, by email at email@example.com, by telephone at +41 44 947 18 18 or by postal mail at Customer Care, Marketing Services, Industriestrasse 27, CH-8604 Volketswil.